-There are special classes of space-times where the cosmological time functions are easy to control.
+We remark that there are special classes of space-times where the cosmological time functions are easy to control.
 These include the big-bang space-times and future developed space-times.
-Sormani-Vega \cite{SV-BigBang} and Sakovich-Sormani \cite{SakSor-Notions} defined convergence for such space-times based on pointed GH convergence of Gromov \cite{Gromov-metric} and GH Convergence for Metric Pairs introduced by Che, Galaz-Garc\'ia, Guijarro, and Membrillo Solis in \cite{CGGGMS}.
+Sormani--Vega \cite{SV-BigBang} and Sakovich--Sormani \cite{SakSor-Notions} defined convergence for such space-times based on the notions of pointed GH convergence \cite{Gromov-metric} and GH convergence of metric pairs by Che, Galaz-Garc\'ia, Guijarro, and Membrillo Solis \cite{CGGGMS}.
 Such notions already have compactness theorems proven by Gromov \cite{Gromov-metric} and by Che and Ahumada G\'omez \cite{Che-Gomez-pairs} respectively.
-Sakovich-Sormani defined the intrinsic timed-Hausdorff distance to apply to a far wider class of space-times including sub-space-times that exhaust asymptotically flat space-times \cite{SakSor-Notions} and we need our new compactness theorem to apply in these settings.
+The intrinsic timed-Hausdorff distance applies to a far wider class of space-times including sub-space-times that exhaust asymptotically flat space-times \cite{SakSor-Notions}.

+It should be noted that some authors have used the Sormani--Vega null distance of \cite{SV-Null} to convert space-times into metric spaces without keeping track of the time functions.
+See the work of Allen, Burtscher, Garc\'ia-Heveling, Kunzinger, and Steinbauer in \cite{Allen-Null, Allen-Burtscher-22, Burtscher-Garcia-Heveling-Global, Kunzinger-Steinbauer-22}.
+Furthermore, Allen, Burtscher, Kunzinger, and Steinbauer \cite{Allen-Null, Allen-Burtscher-22, Kunzinger-Steinbauer-22} have applied Gromov's original compactness theorem to obtain a GH limit space which is only a metric space with no causal structure unlike our timed-metric-spaces.

-Other notions of weak convergence of space-times do not involve the convergence of the space-times into metric spaces or timed-metric-spaces.
-Minguzzi-Suhr \cite{Minguzzi-Suhr-24} have a compactness result in the setting of ``Lorentzian metric spaces" (which are not metric spaces) building upon work of Noldus \cite{Noldus-limit,Noldus}.
-See also the work of Mondino--S\"amann \cite{Mondino-Saemann-2025} in the setting of ``Lorentzian pre-length spaces'', as introduced in \cite{Kunzinger-Saemann}, where they define a notion of Lorentzian Gromov--Hausdorff convergence and obtain a precompactness principle using causal diamonds and Lorentz distances.
-The spaces considered in these works are not metric spaces.
-It is not yet clear how their notions of convergence relate to the Sakovich-Sormani notions defined using timed-metric-spaces in \cite{SakSor-Notions}.
+Other notions of weak convergence of space-times do not involve the conversion of the space-times into metric spaces or timed-metric-spaces.
+Minguzzi--Suhr \cite{Minguzzi-Suhr-24} have a compactness result in the setting of ``Lorentzian metric spaces" (which are not metric spaces) building upon work of Noldus \cite{Noldus-limit,Noldus}.
+See also the work of Mondino--S\"amann \cite{Mondino-Saemann-2025} in the setting of ``Lorentzian pre-length spaces'', as introduced in \cite{Kunzinger-Saemann}, where they define a notion of Lorentzian Gromov--Hausdorff convergence and obtain a precompactness result using causal diamonds and Lorentzian distances.
+It is not yet clear how their notions of convergence relate to the Sakovich--Sormani notions defined using timed-metric-spaces in \cite{SakSor-Notions}.
 This is worth exploring further.